gingerchew/div-soup/README.md

 ## ToDo:

-- [ ] Add options to add custom rules and weights
+- [ ] Extension: Add options to add custom rules and weights
-- [ ] Add a button to reveal the true score (remove upper limit of 0)
+- [ ] Extension & Site: Add a button to reveal the true score (remove upper limit of 0)
-- [ ] Organize code to better accomodate site and extension
+- [ ] Extension & Site: Organize code to better accomodate site and extension
-- [ ] Better design for site
+- [x] Better design for site
+- [ ] Site: Add 11ty screenshot api for preview of url

 ## How do I get a score above 0?